empowermint/edinburghindiegamers/codeofconduct.md

 ### Thanks and Attribution

-This policy was based on the existing <a href="https://2018.xoxofest.com/conduct" alt="Example code">XOXO Community Code of Conduct</a>, the <a href="https://www.gauntlet-rpg.com/community-code-of-conduct.html" alt="Example code">Gauntlet code of Conduct</a> which is itself based on resources provided by <a href="https://geekfeminism.org/about/code-of-conduct/" alt="Example code">Geek Feminism</a>, and borrows heavily from similar open source policies authored by <a href="https://2018.jsconfau.com/code-of-conduct" alt="Example code">JSConf AU</a> and <a href="https://www.djangoproject.com/conduct/" alt="Example code">Django</a>.
+This policy was based on the existing [XOXO Community Code of Conduct](https://2018.xoxofest.com/conduct "Example code"), the [Gauntlet code of Conduct](https://www.gauntlet-rpg.com/community-code-of-conduct.html) which is itself based on resources provided by [Geek Feminism](https://geekfeminism.org/about/code-of-conduct/ "Example code"), and borrows heavily from similar open source policies authored by [JSConf AU](https://2018.jsconfau.com/code-of-conduct "Example code") and [Django](https://www.djangoproject.com/conduct/ "Example code").

-This policy is licensed under a <a href="https://creativecommons.org/licenses/by/4.0/" alt="Full liscence">Creative Commons Attribution 4.0 International license</a>.
+This policy is licensed under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/ "Full liscence").
 We encourage other events to adopt (and enforce) similar policies by using and remixing ours.